 Innovation Triumphs at the 2013 Kent State Business Idea Competition

-Kent, Ohio: Advancement in head gear technology and protection was recognized when Jake Wolfe, a KSU sophomore, won first place in the annual Kent State Business Idea Competition for his business, WolfeCon Cushioning Solutions.
+Advancement in headgear technology and protection was recognized when Jake Wolfe, a Kent State University sophomore, won first place in the annual Kent State Business Idea Competition for his business, WolfeCon Cushioning Solutions.

-Wolfe, a 20-year old Entrepreneurship major, was one of nine KSU student teams to pitch their business concepts on February 28th before a panel of 5 regional entrepreneurs which included Jim Cossler, CEO of the Youngstown Business Incubator, Rick Schultz, CEO of Spectrum Surgical Instruments Corp., Christine M. Brown, President of Marketing Resources & Results, Inc., Chris Lintner, Project Manager of Public Insight Corporation and Tim Clepper, Senior Vice President of Morgan Stanley.
+Wolfe, a 20-year-old entrepreneurship major from Mayfield Village, Ohio, represented one of nine Kent State student-teams that pitched their business concepts on Feb.
+28 before a panel of five regional entrepreneurs.
+Serving on the panel were Jim Cossler, CEO of the Youngstown Business Incubator; Rick Schultz, CEO of Spectrum Surgical Instruments Corp.; Christine M. Brown, president of Marketing Resources & Results Inc.; Chris Lintner, project manager of Public Insight Corp.; and Tim Clepper, senior vice president of Morgan Stanley.

-Second-place went to The New Fuel, a motion graphics, animation, and video production company created by Brian Recktenwald and Alex Kurr.
-Reckenwald, a senior majoring in Managerial Marketing and Kurr, a junior in the Visual Communication and Design department, were awarded $750 for venture seed-funding.
+Second place went to the New Fuel, a motion graphics, animation and video production company created by Brian Recktenwald and Alex Kurr.
+Recktenwald, a Kent State senior majoring in managerial marketing, and Kurr, a Kent State junior in the visual communication and design department, were awarded $750 for venture seed-funding.

-Blackwolf Tactical, a company that turns movies, video games and books into real life adventures through immersive and interactive environments, won third-place in the competition.
-Founder Brian Bowles, a junior Entrepreneurship major, received $500 for his company’s future growth.
+Blackwolf Tactical, a company that turns movies, video games and books into real-life adventures through immersive and interactive environments, won third place in the competition.
+Founder Brian Bowles, a Kent State junior entrepreneurship major, received $500 for his company’s future growth.